NikkiBatanes/journalbysifia/SUBSCRIPTION_DESCRIPTIONS_COPY_PASTE.md

 • Prayer tracking & reminders
 • Faith points & streak tracking
 • Priority support
+• Journaling tools to capture your reflections
+• Calendar Sync to stay on track
+• Copy To-Dos to other dates for flexibility

 Perfect for individuals seeking spiritual growth.
 ```